Trade Forex Trading

 This means you borrow $100 dollars for each $1 you have on your account.

-To put in another way your online broker gives you $100 dollars for each one dollar in your account.
-This is what is known & referred to as leverage.
+Put simply, your online broker gives you $100 for every $1 in your account.
+That's what people call leverage.

 If for $1 dollar the broker gives you 100